-Take this even further with Docker EE by requiring your development, testing, and security teams to sign images before they can be deployed into production.
+Take this even further with Docker Engine - Enterprise by requiring your development, testing, and security teams to sign images before they can be deployed into production.
 This way, you can be sure that before an image is deployed into production, it has been tested and signed off by, for instance, development, quality, and security teams.

 |Use bind mounts to give your container access to your source code.||Use volumes to store container data.|